SmingHub/Sming/Sming/Libraries/OtaUpgrade/README.rst

 .. highlight:: bash

-This component offers a writable stream that decodes and applies [Over-the-Air] firmware upgrade files, as well as a small python utility to generate those upgrade files as part of Sming's build process.
+This library offers a writable stream that decodes and applies [Over-the-Air] firmware upgrade files, as well as a small python utility to generate those upgrade files as part of Sming's build process.
 It may be combined with any transport mechanism that is compatible with Sming's stream classes.
 Check out the :sample:`HttpServer_FirmwareUpload` example, which demonstrates how the integrated HTTP server can be